prathameshdeshpande7/SamKnows_Test/README.md

 Then run ./run.sh to start of the tests.
 See the sample_output.txt file for reference.

+On MacOSX

+- Run the command inside run.sh manually to test the application.

 Features
 --------

+- Works on Linux and MacOSX

 - Currently, only 'GET' HTTP request type is supported.